INFORMATION REQUIRED IN PROXY STATEMENT

 |·||preparing the audit committee report that the SEC requires in our annual proxy statement.|

-Our board of directors has adopted a written charter for our audit committee, which is available on our website (www.vuzix.com).
+Our Board of Directors has adopted a written charter for our audit committee, which is available on the investor relations section of our website (www.vuzix.com).

-Our compensation committee consisted of Alexander Ruckdaeschel, Edward Kay and Michael Scott, each of whom is a non-employee director.
+Our compensation committee consists of Alexander Ruckdaeschel, Edward Kay and Timothy Harned, each of whom is a non-employee director.
 Mr. Ruckdaeschel is the chairperson of our compensation committee.
-Our board of directors has determined that each member of our compensation committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and under the current rules of the NASDAQ Stock Market.
-Our compensation committee met four (4) times in 2017.
+Our Board of Directors has determined that each member of our compensation committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Exchange Act and under the current rules of the NASDAQ Stock Market.
+Our compensation committee met four (4) times in 2019.

 Our compensation committee is responsible for, among other things: